smartdevicelink/sdl_evolution/proposals/NNNN-Add-new-SDL-System-Structure-using-Mediation-Application.md

  - Addition of the connection function to the SDL app store
  - Addition of SDL App deletion function
  - Addition of the function to manage the HMI status
- - Addition of the function how to reacquire information(such as Policy table etc.) when connecting to another HU
+ - Addition of the function to reacquire information (such as Policy table etc.) when connecting to another HU

 ###### 3. To SDL Core
  - There is no changes from current SDL Core.